 Refugee classrooms are perhaps the toughest in the world.
-Throughout East Africa, teachers are routinely working in under-resourced classrooms, trying to meet the needs of a large number of mixed-age and mixed-ability learners.
+Throughout Africa, teachers are routinely working in under-resourced classrooms, trying to meet the needs of a large number of mixed-age and mixed-ability learners.
 Fostering quality learning in these environments remains a constant challenge for even the most talented teachers.
 This is especially difficult when teachers do not have access to dynamic or current educational resources.

 Initially developed in Dadaab, with the testing of 13 centres in 2013, each expansion of the INS has adopted a community-driven model whereby the design is co-developed with members of the school community.
-Through this process, the locations (schools or community centres), the types of content, the inclusion of specific resources, the training plan, and the programmatic agenda are determined.
-Each Instant Network School is run by a local coach who provides in-service training and support for learners and teachers.
-Daily logs of INS use are recorded and uploaded to a global platform; which helps to track utilisation, flag challenges, and identify areas for re-design or capacity building.
+Through this process, the locations (schools or community centres), the inclusion of specific resources, the training plan, and the programmatic agenda are determined, building on the national priorities and resources.

 Impact at a glance

 - Since 2013, Vodafone Foundation has been a flagship partner for UNHCR in both innovation and education, helping to expand refugees’ access to education and connectivity through the Instant Network Schools programme.

-- The Instant Network Schools programme is a rare example of an education technology programme that works effectively within schools in refugee camps and achieves impact because of its holistic approach
+- The Instant Network Schools programme is a rare example of an education technology programme that works effectively within schools in refugee camps and achieves impact because of its holistic approach.

 - INS has helped refugee children as well as teachers become more motivated and confident and has the potential to have catalytic impact across the education sector.

 - Vodafone is UNHCR’s largest corporate partner for Connected Education.

 - SDG4 Quality Education